 [I added the IARU INFO Doc 001 text following the suggestion of the meeting #68.
 But it needs further work because formatting is mangled by the ECC template - like the hyperlinks.

-However I did not copy Introduction
+However I did not copy across the IARU specific Conclusions from the White Paper]

+Introduction

 As well as taking into account the technical parameters associated with the amateur transmitters, it will be key to consider the number and geographical spread of active amateur transmitters that could interfere with the Galileo service users at any specific time.
 Although there are many tens of thousands of licensed amateurs in most large European countries and many hundreds that take an interest or may be equipped for the 23cm band, only a fraction of those are actively transmitting in the band at any one specific time.